 The Bachelor of Science degree in Criminal Justice provides a broad background in studies related to law enforcement and criminal justice systems and practices.
-The program consists of a forty-five (45) semester hour core.
-Students then select from two concentrations: Option 1 that requires eighteen (18) semester hours in general criminal justice; or Option 2 that requires eighteen (18) semester hours in investigative forensics.
+Students majoring in Criminal Justice must complete forty-two (42) semester hours in the Criminal Justice core and eighteen (18) semester hours in either the Generalist concentration or the Investigative Forensics concentration.
+Students must also complete foundational core requirements and take elective courses to reach the program minimum requirement of 120 hours.